 Taking Advantage of International Treatise and Conventions

 There are a variety of international trademark treaties and conventions.
 Different conglomerations of countries around the world have joined various collections of trademark treaties and conventions.
-The Paris Convention and the Madrid Protocol are among the more famous of these trademark treaties.
-The Paris Convention allows you to use a filing date from an earlier application on a new application when both countries are members of the Paris Convention and when the second filing occurs within six months of the first filing.
-The United States is not part of the Madrid Protocol, however, if the United States does become a member, United States companies will be able to take advantage of new rules and procedures for some international trademark matters.
-Some United States companies incorporate a foreign subsidiary in a Madrid Protocol country when they anticipate filing large volumes of trademark work in the countries that are members of this protocol.
+The Paris Convention and the Madrid Protocol are among the more famous of these trademark treaties which the US has become party to.
+The Paris Convention allows you to use a filing date from an earlier application on a new application when both countries are members of the Paris Convention and when the second filing occurs within six months of the first filing; the Madrid Protocol provides central administration for a single application to register an international trademark in multiple participating countries.
 The European Union also has special rules and regulations for registering Europe-wide trademarks.
 Of course there are different costs, benefits, and strategies involved with taking advantage of different international trademark treaties, conventions, and agreements.

 Strategy and Recommendations

 If cost is not an issue, you should consider filing trademark applications in all target countries at the same time using the broadest possible description of goods and services allowed in each country.
-When cost is an issue, Paris Convention priority filings can be used to help spread costs over a six-month period.
-Lastly, evaluate your marketing plan in light of the advantages and disadvantages of filing for trademark protection under particular trademark conventions, treaties, and agreements, such as the Madrid Protocol and the trademark regulations of the European Union.
+When cost is an issue, Paris Convention priority filings can be used to help spread costs over a six-month period, and the Madrid Protocol allows for a single application across multiple participating countries.
+Lastly, evaluate your marketing plan in light of the advantages and disadvantages of filing for trademark protection under particular trademark conventions, treaties, and agreements, and the trademark regulations of the European Union.

 International Trademark Marking Requirements